I am a senior lecturer in law and teach public law, comparative law and socio-legal research methods.

-I am very interested in socio legal research methods and training.
-Besides teaching socio legal research theory and methods I am currently co-editing (with Marc Mason and Kirsten McConnachie) a book: Routledge Handbook on Socio-Legal Theory and Methods (forthcoming Routledge 2019).
+I am passionate about socio legal research methods and training.
+Besides teaching socio legal research theory and methods, I am currently co-editing (with Marc Mason and Kirsten McConnachie) a book: Routledge Handbook on Socio-Legal Theory and Methods (forthcoming Routledge 2019).

-I am a member of the Law and Society Association (USA), the Socio-Legal Studies Association (UK) and an individual associate member of the Ombudsman Association.
-I am also a member of the executive committee of the SLSA, and a Fellow of Wolfson College (Oxford).
-I am an ADR group Accredited Civil & Commercial Mediator, and a member of the ESRC Peer Review College.
-I have been invited to co-chair the academic panel of the new Administrative Justice Council.
-I also serve as a board member of JUSTICE and am on the academic panel of the Public Law Project.
-Since April 2019 I am a member of the external advisory panel to support the delivery of the evaluation and offer advice and critical oversight- ‘court reform evaluation advisory panel’ MoJ / HMCTS.
+I am a member of the Law and Society Association (USA), the Socio-Legal Studies Association (UK), an individual associate member of the Ombudsman Association and serve on the standards board of the dispute resolution ombudsman.
+I serve on the executive committee of the SLSA, and am a Fellow of Wolfson College (Oxford).
+I am an ADR group Accredited Civil & Commercial Mediator, and a member of the ESRC Peer Review College (UKRI).

 My research interests include :